-In cases of third party agencies, refunds will be issued in accordance with each agencies refund policy, or if no policy exists, when determination is made by that agencies representative that a student cannot continue with the enrolled program.

-Refund information for third party funding agencies is available through the schools Financial Aid office in accordance with each agencies policies and procedures.
+In cases of third party agencies, refunds will be issued in accordance with each agency's refund policy.
+If no policy exists, the school will calculate the refund of tuition and fees based on its Institutional Refund Policy with the scheduled hours of the program's period of enrollment.
+Refund information for third party funding agencies is available through the schools Financial Aid office in accordance with each agency's policies and procedures.

-GI Bill® Refund Policy: In the event an eligible person receiving GI Bill educational benefits fails to enter the course, withdraws or is discontinued therefrom at any time prior to completion, such individual shall be entitled to a refund of tuition, fees and other charges for a portion of the course not to exceed the approximate pro rata portion of the total charges for tuition, fees and other charges that the length of the completed portion of the course bears to its total length.
+GI Bill® Refund Policy: In the event an eligible person receiving GI Bill educational benefits fails to enter the course, withdraws or is discontinued therefrom at any time prior to completion, such individual shall be entitled to a refund of tuition, fees and other charges for a portion of the course not to exceed the approximate pro rate portion of the total charges for tuition, fees and other charges that the length of the completed portion of the course bears to its total length.